vlandham/captain_z/out/captain_z.md

 The Eastern Coast would be their only hope for finding help.
 The armies there could march down and put a quick end to the pirate war. _If they believe us,_ Captain Z thought, _and if they come._

 The Eastern Coast was a long trip by sea, but to fly there would be a different story. _As long as the wind blows strong, we might get there in time,_ Captain Z thought.
-It would still be a tough trek, and one Captain Z had never tried before, though she knew the way.
+It would still be a tough trek, certainly one Captain Z had never tried before, though she knew the way.
 They would have to make it over the Porter mountains and then through the desert of Casper.

 Orion, Nova, and Lucy walked over next to their captain to squint into the sunrise and look out.
-They would all need to learn quick and work together if the plan was to be a success.
+They would all need to learn quickly and work together if the plan was to be a success.

 Lucy was thinking about something and frowned as she looked up at Captain Z.